David-OConnor/pyflow/README.md

 deactivate
 ```

-This signifcant impacts the usability of Python, especially for new users.
+This signifcantly impacts the usability of Python, especially for new users.
 IDEs like `PyCharm` abstract this away, but are a specific solution
 to a general problem.
 See [this section of PEP 582](https://www.python.org/dev/peps/pep-0582/#id3).

-Additionally, if multiple versions of Python are installed, verifying you're using
+If multiple versions of Python are installed, verifying you're using
 the one you want may be difficult.

 When building and deploying packages, a set of other, redudant files are